10 Ways to Generate Logistics Sales Leads [2024]

 To streamline cold calling, embed the most relevant pain points into a reusable script.
 Check out our B2B cold calling scripts for inspiration.

-4. Develop prospecting cadence
+4. Develop a prospecting cadence

 Leads in complex logistics and transportation sales usually require multiple touches over several weeks before they’re ready for a sales meeting.